hyperledger/indy-hipe/text/0120-rich-schemas-common/README.md

 - Every Rich Schema object is identified by a unique ID
 - DID can be used as the ID.
     - The id-string of the DID is the base58 representation of the SHA2-256 hash of the canonical form of the `content` field (see [Common template for all Rich Schema objects on the Ledger](#Common_template_for_all_Rich_Schema_objects_on_the_Ledger)).
  The canonicalization scheme we recommend is the IETF draft [JSON Canonicalization Scheme (JCS).](https://tools.ietf.org/id/draft-rundgren-json-canonicalization-scheme-16.html)
 - There can be additional metadata (aliases) that can identify Rich Schema objects on the ledger in a more user-friendly way.
 For Indy the following pair must uniquely identify any Rich Schema object:
-   - name
+   - rs_name
-   - version
+   - rs_version
-   - type
+   - rs_type
 - Issuer's or Endorser's DID is not part of metadata, which means that Rich Schema objects of a given type must be unique among all Issuers and Endorsers.